tmfrln/paraqus/readme.md

 # Paraqus

-Paraqus is a python package developed to export simulation results to the .vtk-format.
+Paraqus is a Python package developed to export simulation results to the VTK file format.

 ## Documentation